 NTP (Network Time Protocol) is used to allow network devices to synchronize their clocks with a central source clock.
-For network devices like routers, switches or firewalls this is very important because we want to make sure that logging information and timestamps have the accurate time and date.
-If you ever have network issues or get hacked, you want to make sure you know exactly what and when it happened.
+For network devices like routers, switches, or firewalls this is very important because we want to make sure that logging information and timestamps have the accurate time and date.
+If you ever have network issues or get hacked, you want to know exactly what and when it happened.

-Normally a router or switch will run in NTP client mode which means that it will adjust its clock based on the time of a NTP server.
+Normally a router or switch will run in NTP client mode, which means that it will adjust its clock based on the time of an NTP server.
 Basically the NTP protocol describes the algorithm that the NTP clients use to synchronize their clocks with the NTP server and the packets that are used between them.

 A good example of a NTP server is ntp.pool.org.
 This is a cluster of NTP servers that many servers and network devices use to synchronize their clocks.

-NTP uses a concept called “stratum” that defines how many NTP hops away a device is from an authorative time source.
+NTP uses a concept called “stratum” that defines how many NTP hops away a device is from an authoritative time source.
 For example, a device with stratum 1 is a very accurate device and might have an atomic clock attached to it.
-Another NTP server that is using this stratum 1 server to sync its own time would be a stratum 2 device because it’s one NTP hop further away from the source.
+Another NTP server using this stratum 1 server to sync its own time would be a stratum two device because it’s one NTP hop further away from the source.
 When you configure multiple NTP servers, the client will prefer the NTP server with the lowest stratum value.

-Cisco routers and switches can use 3 different NTP modes:
+Cisco routers and switches can use three different NTP modes: